Click the headings below for more information:

 Technology figures strongly on the regulator’s list of areas for supervision in the immediate future.

-“A firm must deal with its regulators in an open and cooperative way, and must disclose to the regulator appropriately anything relating to the firm of which that regulator would reasonably expect notice.”
+At the heart of the relationship between an authorised firm and the regulators is their assertion that: “A firm must deal with its regulators in an open and cooperative way, and must disclose to the regulator appropriately anything relating to the firm of which that regulator would reasonably expect notice.”

 In addition, through the Compliance Function, or by other appropriate means, companies are well advised to establish a regular and constructive dialogue with their nominated supervisor in their main regulatory body (i.e. the PRA or FCA).